Information on Iceland – Nordic languages as second languages

 Students with diverse cultural and linguistic backgrounds have the right to instruction in Icelandic as a second language.
 The same applies to students who have spent long periods abroad and have little knowledge of Icelandic.

-Some upper secondary institutions are selective, while others welcome all students without entry barriers.
-For many years, the largest comprehensive vocational upper secondary schools have offered programs in Icelandic as a second language embedded within their vocational training curricula to support learners whose mother tongue is not Icelandic.
-These courses help speakers of L2 Icelandic acquire the linguistic skills necessary for both vocational practice and academic integration.
+Some upper secondary institutions are selective, whilst others welcome all students without entry barriers.
+For many years, the largest comprehensive vocational upper secondary schools have offered programmes in Icelandic as a second language embedded within their vocational training curricula to support learners whose mother tongue is not Icelandic.
+These courses help speakers of L2 Icelandic to acquire the linguistic skills necessary for both vocational practice and academic integration.

 More recently, several grammar schools, which traditionally focus on preparing students for the university-entrance matriculation exam, have established dedicated Icelandic as a second language departments.
-These departments provide newcomer youth with intensive instruction in Icelandic alongside orientation in Icelandic society and culture, creating a bridge for them to transition into mainstream upper secondary pathways later.
-Moreover, Iceland participates in regional initiatives like the Nordic Network for Newly Arrived Students, aimed at enhancing educational inclusion of immigrant learners across Nordic countries, including upper secondary levels.
+These departments provide newly arrived youths with intensive instruction in Icelandic alongside orientation in Icelandic society and culture, creating a bridge for them to transition into mainstream upper secondary pathways later.
+Moreover, Iceland participates in regional initiatives such as the Nordic Network for Newly Arrived Students, which aims to enhance the educational inclusion of immigrant learners across Nordic countries, including upper secondary levels.

 Curricula Applied for Icelandic as a Second Language